Baucus Leaders Program

 Summer Study Abroad in China

-The Summer Study Abroad China program immerses students with colleagues from other western universities, as well as Chinese law students, using faculty from all involved schools.
-This year‘s program features the following three, 2-credit courses:
+The Summer Study Abroad China programs immerse students with colleagues from other western universities, as well as Chinese law students, using faculty from all involved schools.
+In the summer of 2020, there will be two study abroad opportunities:

 - Sam Panarella, Alexander Blewett III School of Law